Easy Paper Crafts To Make With Kids

 3. The Wings: Draw the design onto the scrap cardboard.
 Cut around each wing (or both wings if you have designed them already joined).
 The wings can be jazzed up a little by cutting them out with pinking shears.

 4. The Wings: It's easiest to decorate the wings before affixing them to the butterfly.
 Any design is a-okay!
 Trace the same outline as the wing in decreasing size in different colours, to make a rainbow of colours.
 Use finger painting, stickers, glitter- anything!

 5. Finishing Up: Glue or tape to the wings to the back of the covered toilet paper tube.
-Check that they appear even each side.
+Check that they appear even on each side.

 6. The Antenna: Glue two cotton buds at the top end of the butterfly.
 These form the antennae.
-They can be coloured by either drawing on them with marker or dipping them first in paint water and letting them dry before affixing to the tube.
+They can be coloured by either drawing on them with a marker or dipping them first in paint water and letting them dry before affixing them to the tube.
 Alternatively, cut pipe cleaners in half and glue in place.
 Roll down the top of the pipe cleaner in a spiral, to make it seem more realistic.
 If you want to be even simpler- use paper cut out in the shape of the antenna!

 7. Bring Her to Life: Draw two eyes and a smile at the top end of the butterfly, near the antennae.
 Alternatively, cut out pieces of felt or scrap paper in the shapes of eyes and a mouth and glue these on.

 2. Paper Ladybeetles